Company: Harvard Medical School

 Dr. Moskowitz currently serves as a professor of neurology at Massachusetts General Hospital at Harvard Medical School.
 He has been with the school since 1975 in roles like assistant professor and associate professor, and has seen much success.
-Among his achievements are conducting research in neuroscience and neurology literature, including strokes and migraines, discovering the sensory innervation to the Circle of Willis and the triggering of the trigeminovascular innervation by intense neuronal and glial activity through his laboratory, and being a patentee in his field.
+Among his achievements are conducting research in neuroscience and neurology literature, including strokes and migraines, discovering the sensory innervation to the Circle of Willis, the basis for new migraine treatments, and the triggering of the trigeminovascular innervation by intense neuronal and glial activity, and being a patentee in his field.
 His laboratory was also the first to identify the neuronal 5HT receptor subtypes for abortive anti-migraine drugs.
 Dr. Moskowitz detailed his findings in more than 680 articles in professional journals.

-In recognition of his success, Dr. Moskowitz earned a Lifetime Achievement Award from the International Society for the Study of Cerebral Blood Flow & Metabolism in 2013, a William Silen Award from the MGH Interdepartmental Stroke Center at Harvard Medical School in 2007, the Arnold Friedman Award from the American Headache Society, the Thomas Willis Award from the American Stroke Association in 2006, and the C. Miller Fisher Award from the American Stroke Association in 2005.
+In recognition of his success, Dr. Moskowitz earned a Lifetime Achievement Award from the International Society for the Study of Cerebral Blood Flow & Metabolism in 2013, a William Silen Award, for mentoring from Harvard Medical School in 2007, the MGH Interdepartmental Stroke Center at Harvard Medical School Director in 1987-2006, the Arnold Friedman Award from the American Headache Society, the Thomas Willis Award from the American Stroke Association in 2006, and the C. Miller Fisher Award from the American Stroke Association in 2005.
 He was also honored with the John Graham Award from AASH, the Zülch Prize from the Max-Planck Society, the Enrico Greppi Award from the Italian Neurology Society, and the Teacher-Investigator Award from the National Institute of Neurological Disease and Stroke.
-Furthermore, Dr. Moskowitz has been the recipient of a research grant from Bristol Myers Squibb since 1993, as well as of numerous research grants from the National Institute of Neurological Disorders and Stroke.
+Furthermore, Dr. Moskowitz has been the recipient of a neuroscience research grant from Bristol Myers Squibb, as well as of numerous research grants from the National Institute of Neurological Disorders and Stroke.
 Looking to the future, Dr. Moskowitz hopes to be remembered as both an internationally recognized medical researcher with good ideas and data that moved the migraine and stroke fields, and as a strong and caring mentor and collaborator.

 Contact Dr. Moskowitz